HySonLab/ML4Insects/README.md

 ![ML4Insects](/figures/prediction.png "Example of a prediction segmentation vs the ground-truth version.
 The overlap rate is 95%.")
 ## Usage
-To use EPGS, first download the package (.zip) and put it inside your working directory at the same level with your folder whose subfolders are your dataset.
+To use EPGS, first download the package (.zip) and put it inside your working directory at the same level with your `data` folder whose subfolders are your dataset.
 Your dataset folder should contains all the dataset containing recordings with the ASCII format obtained from [Stylet+ application](https://www.epgsystems.eu/).
 Each complete recording comprises of recording file with `.A0x` extension.
 Their names should be formated into `dataset.recording_name.A0x`.
 The analysis file containing the ground truth segmentation for a recording should be put in a folder named `dataset_ANA` at the same level with your `dataset` folder.

 For example
 ```
 working directory
-├── all_datasets
+├── data
 │   ├── dataset
 |   |   └── dataset.name0.A01
 |   |   └── dataset.name1.A01